pumpkinbunny/fflag-manager/README.md

 ## Notes & Troubleshooting

 -   If the tool reports that it failed to find a FFlag, it most likely means that FFlag is no longer used by the Roblox client and can be removed from your JSON file.
 -   Not every FFlag is supported.
-Some flags have unregistered or unavailable "get/set" methods within the client, which makes them impossible to modify.
+Some FFlags have unregistered or unavailable "get/set" methods within the client, which makes them impossible to modify.

 ## Building Notes